 - Schools / colleges; to ensure pupils are on the right transport.

 - Safeguarding and Human Resources in case of concerns relating to a vulnerable child or adult.

 - National Fraud Initiative; to identify deceased and fraudulent applicants.

 - Police; in the case of missing persons

 - Parents; to provide contractor details for emergency contact.

-For the Service to undertake its duties in ensuring the safe and suitable transport of pupils/students and the administration of concessionary bus passes, we are required to share information with the following:
+For the Service to undertake its duties in ensuring the safe and suitable transport of pupils/students, we are required to share information with the following: